MasahikoSawada/masahikosawada.github.io/_posts/en/2024-10-14-musl-libc-postgresql.md

         libc.so => /home/masahiko/musl/lib/libc.so (0x00007f21be639000)
 ```

-musl libc is not completely compatible with glibc, and ther are [some behavioral differences](https://wiki.musl-libc.org/functional-differences-from-glibc.html), `make check-world` also passed.
+musl libc is not completely compatible with glibc, and there are [some behavioral differences](https://wiki.musl-libc.org/functional-differences-from-glibc.html), `make check-world` also passed.

 While musl libc is smaller as a library than glibc, glibc is faster in terms of performance, so I'd also like to compare the performance as the next step.